simpleshue/misc/docs/running/heart_rate.md

 ### Resting heart rate

+{: .note }
+Resting heart rate is a much less known term, but I found it very important for runners.

 Resting heart rate is an indicator for one's general health.
 While being in the general range, relatively lower heart rate is considered to be a better physical condition (e.g., see the heart rate reserve below).

 Resting heart rate can be measured easily.
 The easiest way is to measure it right after wake-up, while you are still laying flat.